 Can you inherit debt?

 You can only inherit debt if you have a financial association.
-Which can be a joint account or being a guarantor.

 How to pay